LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ### Step #2 Upload Repository to GitHub

-Upload repository to GitHub and generate GitHub token
+Github is where Jenkins retrieve the files to build and test the application and where Elastic Beanstalk retreives the files to deploy the application.
+In order for the EC2, where Jenkins and Elastic Beanstalk is installed, to get access to the repository a token needs to be generated from the GitHub and passed to the EC2s.

 ### Step #3 and Step #4:  Use Jenkins to Auto Build and Auto Test Application

+To use Jenkins in a new EC2, the EC2 needs to be created and all the proper installs to use Jenkins and to read the programing lanuague that the application is written in.
+In this case, it will be Java, Python, and Jenkins additional plugin "Pipeline Utility Steps".

-Log into Jenkins create a build Annie_L_1.1 for the application from GitHub Repository https://github.com/LamAnnieV/Deployment_01.1.git and run the build
+Log into Jenkins create a build Deployment02 for the URL Shortner application from GitHub Repository https://github.com/LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02.git and run the build

 ### Results